RSchueder/time-series-crop-model/README.md

 docker-compose up -d devcontainer
 ```

 Then use `Devcontainers: Attach to Running Container` command and attach to the `devcontainer-${USER}` container running on your machine.
-For those that prefer a jupyter lab notebook environment, the container hosts on at `http://0.0.0.0:8888/lab/workspaces/`
+For those that prefer a jupyter lab notebook environment, the container hosts one at `http://0.0.0.0:8888/lab/workspaces/`

 ## Workflow Orchestration